mdawsonuk/LevelDBDumper/README.md

 LevelDB Dumper will search recursively from the directory passed to it for LevelDB databases.
 Upon finding one, it will be queued for dumping.
 Once it has searched the entire drive, the databases will be enumerated from the item list.
 By default, the Key/Value pairs are output to the console.

 It is recommended to specify an output file for dumping.
 Using `-o <Directory>` will output a file per LevelDB database found, with the file name containing the timestamp of dumping and path to the LevelDB database.
-The default format is CSV
+The default format is CSV.
+If you wish all the output to be in one file, `-b` will batch the outputs and add additional columns for path and the timestamp it was dumped at.

 It is worth noting that all Unicode control characters/non-graphics characters are stripped from the output strings but are retained for file output, such as CSV.
 For applications such as Discord, where null terminators are found in Key names, this is used to improve output formatting.